inhji/the-laird/README.md

 * random events
 * add money!

+### the laird/landlord

+* you can take loans from him
+* if you don't pay back your loans, he will be pissed and send soldiers
+* if you get too rich, he will get greedy and send soldiers

 ### battle
 battles are won by outnumbering enemy wounded (some % of all soldiers depending on outcome) have to be treated, costs money and food